dotnet/infer/BUILDING.md

 Depending on the build configuration and targeted framework, the assemblies will be located in the `bin/Debug<Core|Full>/<netcoreapp3.1|net461>` or `bin/Release<Core|Full>/<netcoreapp3.1|net461>` subdirectories of the test project.

-`<filter>` is a rule to choose what tests will be run.
-You can specify them using `-trait Category=<category>` and `-notrait Category=<category>` parts of `<filter>`.
-The former selects tests of the given category, while the latter selects test that don't belong to the given category.
-These can be combined: several `-trait` options mean that _at least one_ of the listed traits has to be present, while several `-notrait` options mean that _none_ of such traits can be present on the filtered tests.

 Runner executes tests in parallel by default.
 However, some test category must be run sequentially.
 Such categories are:
 - _Performance_